-The majority of the airports of Cluster A, with the exception of Chania (CHQ), are near coastal areas and are typical of coastal environments.
+All the airports of Cluster B are near coastal areas and are typical of coastal environments.
 Being close to the sea, surface and groundwater levels and quality can be susceptible to quality and quantity alterations affected by sea level rise, tidal influences and flooding.